chandruthehacker/ElevateLabs-Day1-PortScan/README.md

-## 📚 Lessons Learned
+## 📘 What I Learned

-- Practical Nmap scanning techniques
-- Importance of service version control
+- How to discover open ports and services in a network.
+- Real-world use of `-sS`, `-sV`, and `-O` options in Nmap.
-- Network traffic analysis fundamentals
+- Packet analysis using Wireshark (especially TCP SYN/SYN-ACK).
-- Risk assessment methodologies
+- Identifying risks by correlating ports/services with vulnerabilities.
+- How attackers use scans to fingerprint devices before an attack.

 ## 🧠 Interview Q&A